Deportation And Returning To The UK

 You will still be entitled to be looked after by a solicitor and at this stage and it is worth having us in your corner as we may be able to do something to help your case.
 Being detained is normally the last resort before you are removed from the country but on occasion there will be extenuating circumstances that mean you will be able to stay the country so please get in touch for more information.

 If you get in touch with our london based immigration solicitors they can help to assess your case and decide what the best route is for you.
 Every case is individual and that is why we will need to speak to you about the specifics of your case.
-So please call us today and our immigration solicitors will be happy to help you.
+So please call us today and our immigration lawyers will be happy to help you.